BBVA/mirrorgate/scripts/README.md

 * buildAll.sh: build all project modules at the same time.
 * buildAndRun.sh: build and run all project modules at the same time.
-* mongoDump.sh: is a utility for creating a dump of the database with current date extension.
+* mongoDump.sh: this utility create a dump of the database with current date extension only if it is executed in a secondary node of a replica set environment.
 Very useful for maintaining a backup strategy.
-Needs to set following environment variables:
+It needs to set following environment variables:
   *  MONGO_HOST: mongo host (127.0.0.1 by default).
   *  MONGO_PORT: mongo port (27017 by default).
-  *  MONGO_AUTHDB: mongo database to be dumped.
+  *  MONGO_DB: mongo database to be dumped.
-  *  MONGO_USER: mongo username with Read Access to MONGO_AUTHDB.
+  *  MONGO_USER: mongo username with Read Access to MONGO_DB.
   *  MONGO_PASS: mongo password for MONGO_USER.

   It also allows two parameters for uploading resulted dump to a S3 Bucket of AWS, i.e.